swihart/bridged_survival/README.md

     -   [Q: How did you make Figure 1?](#q-how-did-you-make-figure-1)
     -   [Q: What would a Figure 1 look like on real data?](#q-what-would-a-figure-1-look-like-on-real-data)
-    -   [Q: What were the full simulation results?](#q-what-were-the-full-simulation-results)

 **Note: the dataset in this repo is a subset of the one used in the paper.
 Please contact Dipankar Bandyopadhyay (<Bandyop@vcuhealth.org>)